Where is hbar Hiding in Entropic Gravity?: Generalized Uncertainty Principle

 The integration constant of the integral is fixed by setting the entropy to zero at the final remnant state.
 Thus in the large mass limit we have

-which recovers Bekenstein entropy as $M_P / M$ goes to zero.
+which recovers Bekenstein entropy as $M_P/M$ goes to zero.

-The general correction terms to the semiclassical area law of black hole entropy has been extensively studied.
-A logarithmic term as the leading correction for black hole entropy has been deemed universal by considerations in string theory and loop quantum gravity approaches, see for example \cite{String,AdSCFT,LQG1,LQG2}.
-We now treat GUP as a fundamental assumption to provide the correct form of entropy, which is in agreement with the well-supported logarithmic subleading behavior.
+The correction to the semiclassical area law of black hole entropy has been extensively studied.
+For example a generic logarithmic term as the leading correction to black hole entropy has been found universal up to a coefficient of order unity based on string theory and loop quantum gravity considerations, see for example \cite{String,AdSCFT,LQG1,LQG2}.
+Such logarithmic correction also appears in the entanglement entropy on minimal surfaces and some special nonminimal cases such as the 2-sphere in flat space \cite{EESphere}.
+Here we treat GUP as a basic assumption to provide the correct form of holographic entanglement entropy because of its fundamentalness when dealing with issues related to quantum gravity.
+It is interesting to note that the GUP-based correction to the entanglement entropy has its IR limit that is in agreement with the well-supported logarithmic sub-leading corrections deduced from string theory or loop quantum gravity.
+However a fundamental difference between the GUP and other approaches is that the GUP correction to the entanglement entropy as shown in Eq.(\ref{G3:SGUP}) is an exact form, valid for both the UV and the IR limits.
+Therefore this GUP corrected form of entropy is also valid in the UV limit, which will be useful in our future work to extend our result to the strong gravity regime.